The plant-based food industry is evolving

 Key insights

 • Plant-based milk has the highest dollar share of its respective market.
-In 2022, plant-based milk had a 15% share of total milk dollar sales.
+In 2023, plant-based milk had nearly a 15 percent share of total milk dollar sales.

-• Plant-based meat’s market share is steady.
-In 2022, plant-based meat’s share was 2.5% of total retail packaged meat dollar sales or 1.3% of the total meat category* (including random-weight meat), similar to in 2021.
+• Plant-based meat and seafood’s market share declined in 2023.
+In 2023, plant-based meat and seafood’s share was 1.8 percent of total retail packaged meat dollar sales or 0.9 percent of the total meat category* (including random-weight meat), down very slightly from 2022.

 Purchase dynamics